raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Attack Infrastructure 101.md

 	- To check if its reputation is good we can use
 		- https://www.expireddomains.net
 		- https://domainhuntergatherer.com
-	- Note: These domains cost more, eg- brand new domain may be 15$ and expired domain may cost us 100$
+	- Note: These domains cost more, Eg- brand new domain may be 15$ and expired domain may cost us 100$

 - Categorisation - 2 Types either for blocking domains or intercepting TLS
 	- Red Team Tip: Its a possibility that certain organisations might not intercept - a Health or Financial site, Example - If Red team can get a domain and categorised it as a healthcare domain then we might get away with few controls!